SalesforceAIResearch/SFR-RAG/README_ContextualBench.md

 ContextualBench is a powerful evaluation framework designed to assess the performance of Large Language Models (LLMs) on contextual datasets.
 It provides a flexible pipeline for evaluating various LLM families across different tasks, with a focus on handling large context inputs.

+> Each individual evaluation dataset in ContextualBench is licensed separately and must be adhered by a user.

 ## Features

 Dynamic Retrieval Support: Efficiently handles large context inputs, allowing for comprehensive evaluation of LLMs' contextual understanding capabilities.